qurben/creasepattern/README.md

 # creasepattern

-Basic topls to work with Origami Crease Patterns.
+Basic tools to work with Origami Crease Patterns.

 ## Usage